wasmvision/wasmvision/README.md

 wasmVision processing modules are WebAssembly guest modules that support the [wasmCV interface](https://github.com/wasmvision/wasmcv).

-See [examples/processors](./examples/processors/) for some already compiled processors you can try out.
+See the [processors directory](./processors/) for some already compiled processors you can try out.

 These processing modules can be written in Go, Rust, or the C programming language.